Cape Town: Safety and security

 Cape Town has multiple law enforcement agencies working together to ensure the laws of South Africa, as well as the provincial and municipal bylaws, are upheld throughout the city.
 Different agencies have different jurisdictions, granted to them by various levels of government.
-In recent years, the City of Cape Town and Western Cape province have been pushing to gain more independence from the South African Police Service, and to instead have full control of its policing.
+In recent years, the City of Cape Town and Western Cape province have been pushing to gain more independence from the South African Police Service, and to instead have full control of their policing.

-In recent years, the city has taken a focused, and exceptionally tough approach towards combatting crime, with positive impacts.
+In recent years, the city has taken a focused approach towards combatting crime, investing in technological interventions such as dash and body cameras, CCTV, and drones.
 The Western Cape's Department of Police Oversight and Community Safety had an annual budget in 2024 of around R800 million, a large portion of which goes to Cape Town.
 Likewise, the City of Cape Town's Safety and Security Directorate has a healthy annual budget, which totaled around half a billion rand for the 2024 fiscal year.

 Cape Town's law enforcement is overseen by the city's Mayco Member for Safety and Security, the Western Cape Community Safety and Police Oversight MEC, and the Western Cape Police Commissioner.

 The agencies working to ensure safety and security in the City of Cape Town are: